 A restraint clause is unlikely to be upheld if the court considers that the protection it provides to the employer is too broad or overreaching.
 Each situation is different, and a restraint of trade clause used effectively in one case, may not successfully translate to a different set of circumstances.

-We have a proven track record of getting results for our clients, having provided advice and representation to employers and employees on a wide range of complex employment issues.
-We have the knowledge and experience you need to get the best possible outcome, and we can help you in all areas of employment law, including:
+Our employment lawyers help employers across Melbourne, Sydney & Australia-wide and have a proven track record of getting results for our clients.
+We have provided advice and represented employers and employees on a wide range of complex employment issues.